 From the 16th century onwards, many Protestant non-conformists kept registers of births (or baptisms) and deaths (or burials) of members of their own congregations.

-The Centre for Buckinghamshire Studies in Aylesbury also holds some non-conformist registers for Buckinghamshire.
+The Buckinghamshire Archives in Aylesbury also holds some non-conformist registers for Buckinghamshire.

 We hold copies of several Family History Magazines at Central Library and subscribe to two local publications: